same2828/same2828/notes/coding/spring/spring-boot/spring-boot-notes.md

 ## Find Many Methods

-- Update interface + implemenatation
+- Update interface + implementation
 - Update test helper method
 - Create unit test
 - Create integration test
 - The `@DirtiesContext()` annotation/decorator ensures a fresh database for each test (will clean down any changes to the context based on the classmode arguments supplied)
   - `@DirtiesContext(classMode = DirtiesContext.ClassMode.AFTER_EACH_TEST_METHOD)`
+  - Need to add `@DirtiesContext()` annotation/decorator ontop of EACH integration test

 ### Author